sidart/bizdom/_posts/2021-07-10-a-radio-brand-binaca.md

 Binaca was then sold to Dabur in 1966 by Reckitt Benckiser.
 Later Cibaca was sold to Colgate.

 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1625909035/bina_ktg2hr.jpg)
-Dr. Fresh owns the brand right for the breath spray.
+Dr. Fresh owns the brand right for the breath spray, and market it as "Binaca – A Blast That Lasts".